xeedware/cognito-jwt/README.md

 ### Without Token Verification

-Simply create an instance of CognitoAccessToken and/or CognitoAccessToken with an access or id jwt string respectively to access token claims as instance properties.
+Simply create an instance of `CognitoAccessToken` and/or `CognitoAccessToken` with an Access JWT or ID JWT string respectively to access token claims as instance properties.

 Typescript: